 I get stuck sometimes.
 Don't we all?
 Sometimes it's a small thing and sometimes, like this time, it's a really big thing.
 Usually, I can coach myself or I reach out for help and get someone else to coach me through my problems.
 This time I have been monumentally stuck about creating a website for my new business - this business and this actual website.
-As you can see from that post back there in February, it's been a while since I started on this thing.
+I started on this thing way back in February.
 I had some ideas.
 I had some images.
 And then I had a whole lotta "shoulds".
-I should have a separate phone number, I should have a paypal account, I should have my coaching certification, I should be able to clearly explain what coaching is, it should be professional, I should have a clear niche, it should appeal to .............. blah, blah, blah.
+I should have a separate phone number, I should have a paypal account, I should be able to clearly explain what coaching is, it should be professional, I should have a clear niche, it should appeal to .............. blah, blah, blah.

 I "should" have stopped when I realized I was should-ing all over